-We are currently looking for incoming PhD and Master's students to participate in our interdisciplinary education and research program focused on Smart Health, Smart Cities and Autonomous Systems starting in Fall 2020.
+We are currently looking for incoming PhD and Master's students to participate in our interdisciplinary education and research program focused on Smart Health, Smart Cities and Autonomous Systems for Fall 2020.
 Please contact us directly at firstname.lastname@example.org. if you are interested.

 The National Science Foundation awarded UVA a five-year National Research Traineeship (NRT) grant to create a Cyber-Physical Systems (CPS) education program.The program launched in Fall 2019 with 27 graduate students.Though the CPS NRT Program, PhD and ME students will receive a degree in their respective degree program with a focus in CPS.
 Students in this exciting new education program will take core and in-depth CPS courses focused on a deep understanding of the interfaces between the cyber and physical worlds - driving discovery, innovation and education forward in the areas of Smart Health, Smart Cities and Autonomous Systems.
 The curriculum is based on integrated and testbed-driven CPS education as well as CPS research activities and professional development.

 Future plans include may include a CPS certificate, Master’s degree, PhD and/or an undergraduate minor.

 The CPS NRT Program includes students and faculty from six degree programs: Civil Engineering, Computer Engineering, Computer Science, Electrical Engineering, Mechanical and Aerospace Engineering, and Systems Engineering.
 One of the advantages to our CPS NRT program is the ability to utilize the CPS expertise and participation from almost 40 Link Lab faculty.
 In addition, the following faculty members are actively participating in the NRT program: